 If you still haven’t set up your website, you should know that it’s easier to build it with integrated subscription software from the start, rather than add on the software at a later time.

-The following checklist is based on 4 years of experience with building free and paid subscription sites, and should help you set up your subscription-based website.
+The following checklist is based on 4 years of experience with building free and paid subscription websites, and should help you set up your subscription-based website.

 The checklist is divided into two sections:

-Part 1 lists the features your subscription service or subscription software needs to have.
+Part 1 lists the features your subscription service or subscription website software needs to have.